 I touched on shamatha as a meditation technique that cultivates attention, concentration, and peace and allows us to work with distractions much more skillfully, how distractions such as thoughts, physical irritations, and emotional irritations become more transparent, how we tend to react less to distractions.

 One guy brought up the drama triangle concept: how the persecutor, victim, and rescuer are forms of ego.
 We explored how more mindfulness and awareness of habitual behavior patterns are liberating.
 It allows us to make more conscious choices in our life rather than be tossed and turned all the time in a karmic chain of action and reaction.
 We discussed anxiety and how it indicates catching up in the ego’s game.
 We talked about the meaning of “projection” and how we tend to solidify our experience due to a lack of mindfulness and awareness and then project that experience onto others and situations.
 We started talking about the meaning of “other”, and the clock struck 11 AM.
 We stopped, bowed, and said our goodbyes.

-Everyone was participating in the discussion and the time went by very quickly for all of us.
-They asked me to prepare talks that we can discuss with a similar format for a few weeks to come.
+Everyone was participating in the discussion and the time went by quickly for us all.
+They asked me to prepare talks that we could discuss in a similar format for a few weeks.

-Gratitude, gratitude and more gratitude!
-I’m over-joyed with prison dharma and the chance to be with all of these guys!
+Gratitude, gratitude, and more gratitude!
+I’m overjoyed with prison dharma and the chance to be with all these guys!